metakgp/metaploy/README.md

 <!-- ABOUT THE PROJECT -->
 ## About
-MetaPloy is just a containerized [Nginx](https://nginx.org) reverse proxy that acts as the main webserver.
-It exposes a docker network named `metaploy-network` and a volume named `metaploy-nginx-config-volume`.
-The volume is mounted at `/etc/nginx/sites-enabled/`
+MetaPloy is just a containerized [Nginx](https://nginx.org) reverse proxy that acts as the main web server (ingress server).
+It exposes a Docker network named `metaploy-network` and a volume named `metaploy-nginx-config-volume`.
+The volume is mounted at `/etc/nginx/sites-enabled/` and reads `.metaploy.conf` files that contain the nginx configurations for each of the individual projects.

-Each projected hosted on the server should be containerized and connected to the `metaploy-network`.
-Each project has its own Nginx configuration file which should be copied to the `metaploy-nginx-config-volume` volume.
+Each project hosted on the server is containerized and connected to the `metaploy-network`, and its nginx configuration file is copied to the `metaploy-nginx-config-volume` volume.
+MetaPloy watches for changes in the volume and reloads the configuration if any changes are made (e.g., a new project is loaded or unloaded).

 These config files are included inside the top-level [http directive](http://nginx.org/en/docs/http/ngx_http_core_module.html#http) and should contain only the [server directives](http://nginx.org/en/docs/http/ngx_http_core_module.html#server).
 See the [usage](#usage) section for examples.